ZRaup/Zachary-Raup/MuesTabl.md

 ###### Below are screenshots from the animation, which can be used to extract valuable insights.

 ##### Image 1: Crowded Cafe at 11 pm
-Ths screenshot shows the number of peaple in the cafe at 11 am Key Insight:
+Ths screenshot shows 3,164 visitors in the cafe at 11 am.
+Notice the size of the line in path A tends to be longer towards the begining of the muesue and gets smaller towards the end of the visitors path.
+Key Insight:
 <img src="11.png" width="500" />

 ##### Image 2:  3pm
-this is the coursjajs at 3 mp
+Both Path A and Path E at 3pm shows a high concentration of the visitors in the middle of the muesuem and also a high number of visitors located at the exit.
 Key Insight:
 <img src="15.png" width="500" />

 ##### Image 3:  6pm
-this is the coursjajs at 3 mp
+At 6pm the animation shows visitors working their way towards the exit of the musuem with less visitors on the paths than previous hours.
+The highest concentration of visitors is close to the exit and middle area of the musuem.
 Key Insight:
 <img src="18.png" width="500" />